absolunet/docs-node-ioc/src/docs/04_basics/02_commands/en.md

 An option has a name, can have a default value and can have a description.

 To support an option, you can use the `options` accessor.
-By default, there is no options.
+By default, there are no options.

 ```javascript
 class MyCommand extends Command {